Urban experiences meets raw Arctic nature

 - YouTube

-With over 110,000 followers, Instagram is our largest channel.
+With over 142,000 followers as of February 2026, Instagram is our largest channel.
 Captions and content is written in English.

 Feed posts

-Visit Tromsø on Instagram is also “the Tromsø region through the eyes of guests and locals.”
-This means that the posts we share are pictures taken by either locals or guests, and occasionally by employees (who are also locals).
-We generally do not promote specific businesses but maintain a neutral stance.
+Visit Tromsø on Instagram also represents “the Tromsø region through the eyes of our guests and locals.”
+The content we share therefore mainly consists of photos taken by visitors and local residents, and occasionally by our staff – who are also locals.
+As a general rule, we do not promote individual businesses, but maintain a neutral and balanced presentation.

 Collaborative posts